My first introduction to Spiral Dynamics was during a lecture at a Leadership Course. It was truly an "eye-opening" experience.

 Orange can be found in many of the innovators of highly successful businesses today.
 They have a keen sense of what it takes to gain a profit and create products that people are willing to pay to own.

-The sixth color is Green which is group focused.
+The sixth color is Green which is group-focused.
 These people tend to seek out comfort in a community.
 They strive for harmony and balance among everyone.
-Greed and divisiveness is never allowed.
+Greed and divisiveness are never allowed.

 Fairness and sharing throughout the community where everyone can be viewed as equal.
-Human rights and liberty is emphasized.
-They are always looking to understand others through bonding, networking and building relationships.
+Human rights and liberty are emphasized.
+They are always looking to understand others through bonding, networking, and building relationships.

 The community they feel can manage itself without any hierarchy or structure.
-Expressing ones emotions are important way of communicating.
+Expressing one's emotions is an important way of communicating.

 Green can be found in many charitable and humanitarian organizations.
-They have an extrodinary way of connecting people together.
+They have an extraordinary way of connecting people together.

-The seventh color is Yellow which is focused on understanding the differences in other people and learning to cope with each form.
-This is the people who value knowledge most of all.
+The seventh color is Yellow, which focuses on understanding other people's differences and learning to cope with each form.
+These are the people who value knowledge most of all.
 They see the world as a complex organism that requires many different ways of thinking for each circumstance.

-For the world to survive we must all live in harmony with each other and with nature.
+For the world to survive, we must all live in harmony with each other and with nature.
 They understand some groups may not survive for the world to survive.
-There are no personal or group thinking only what is best for all of nature to exist in harmony.
+There is no personal or group thinking, only what is best for all of nature to exist in harmony.

-This is the global thinking society who want technology to connect and distribute knowledge to benefit the universe not for themselves or their community.
+This is the global thinking society that wants technology to connect and distribute knowledge to benefit the universe, not for themselves or their community.

-After reading the Clare Graves 1974 article “Human Nature Prepares for a Momentous Leap.” which explained “the emergent, cyclical, double-helix model of bio-psycho-social development," Dr. Beck called up Professor Graves and met with him in his home in Schenectady, New York.
-Their friendship was formed and they worked together on Spiral Dynamics until Professor Graves death in 1986.
+After reading Clare Graves's 1974 article “Human Nature Prepares for a Momentous Leap.” which explained “the emergent, cyclical, double-helix model of bio-psycho-social development," Dr. Beck called up Professor Graves and met with him in his home in Schenectady, New York.
+Their friendship was formed, and they worked together on Spiral Dynamics until Professor Graves's death in 1986.

-In 1996 Dr. Beck coauthored with a former graduate student Christopher Cowan.
-The Spiral Dynamics book which explains in detail the Graves research which he explains and lays out in an easy to understand format.
+In 1996 Dr. Beck co-authored with a former graduate student Christopher Cowan the Spiral Dynamics book, which explains in detail Graves's research, which he explains and lays out in an easy-to-understand format.